 - A religious commentary printed in Venice, Italy, 1574.

 In addition to its collection and preservation activities TJM operates an annual schedule of changing original exhibitions that are free and open to the community.
 These exhibitions vary widely in content and theme, but the educational content of an exhibition is always of paramount importance.
-Of each yearly cycle of exhibitions one is drawn exclusively from the collection.
-The other exhibitions extend the reach and scope of the museum beyond the limits of the collection.
+Exhibitions may be drawn exclusively from the collection while others extend the reach and scope of the museum beyond the limits of the collection.
 A recent exhibition about the Bezalel School, Israel’s first art school, included objects drawn from Temple Judea Museum along with works borrowed from three private collections.

-Past exhibitions have focused on the Jews of Ethiopia, Jewish soldiers in the Civil War, Israel, Jewish rituals of the life cycle, the Holocaust, comic books as an expression of Jewish experience, hand-made books, the WWII Home-front, art of the bible and much more.
-Exhibitions often contain a separate set of labels written especially for children, so that families visiting independently can approach the exhibition material in an interactive way.
+Past curatorial efforts have focused on the Jews of Ethiopia, Jewish soldiers in the Civil War, Israel, Jewish rituals of the life cycle, the Holocaust, comic books as an expression of Jewish experience, hand-made books, the WWII Home-front, art of the bible and much more.

 LIBRARY OF CONGRESS